On-Premise API Keys service

 - Redis data storage for storing API keys usage counters.

 - PostgreSQL data storage for storing API keys and related data.
-It is required to deploy PostgreSQL v11.

 Detailed requirements for each service are listed in the System requirements document.